Power system reduction: Applications

 Power system reduction techniques are essential for analyzing and simulating large-scale power networks efficiently, especially as modern systems become increasingly complex.
-Contemporary grids incorporate a high share of Distributed Energy Resources (DERs) such as wind and solar, whose intermittency and variability introduce dynamic behaviors not present in traditional systems.
-Moreover, the growing replacement of large synchronous generators with Inverter-Based Resources, has introduced fast-switching dynamics and frequency instability.
+Contemporary grids incorporate a high share of distributed energy resources (DERs) such as wind and solar, whose intermittency and variability introduce dynamic behaviors not present in traditional systems.
+Moreover, the growing replacement of large synchronous generators with IBRs has introduced fast-switching dynamics and frequency instability.
 These changes increase the difficulty of maintaining system stability and managing dynamic interactions within the grid.

 Power system reduction has an important role in contingency analysis, where operators simulate short circuit fault scenarios, generator outages, or line trips.
 Without reduction, such studies on full-scale models could require several minutes to hours per case, which is impractical for operational decision-making.
 Similarly, in real-time simulation and hardware-in-the-loop (HIL) environments, reduced models are used to represent parts of the network not explicitly simulated, allowing detailed testing of controllers, protection schemes, and inverters within manageable computational limits.

 In short-term transient studies, particularly those involving IBRs and converter-dominated subsystems, reduction techniques enable the representation of fast control dynamics while avoiding the need to simulate the entire EMT behavior of a large network.
-In hybrid simulation environments where electromagnetic transient and phasor-domain RMS models are used together boundary equivalents allow precise interfacing between detailed and simplified representations.
-It is also used for long-term system planning such as, grid expansion, and renewable integration across broad geographic scales without exhaustive modeling of every subnetwork.
+In hybrid simulation environments where electromagnetic transient and phasor-domain RMS models are used together, boundary equivalents allow precise interfacing between detailed and simplified representations.
+Reduction is also used in long-term planning, such as grid expansion and renewable integration, across broad geographic scales without exhaustive modeling of every subnetwork.
 Furthermore, in modal and inter-area oscillation analyses, reduced models can preserve key electromechanical modes necessary for system monitoring and control design.